-The following standard measures must be applied to any site with suspected, but not confirmed subsurface resources where site monitoring is considered necessary:
+The following standard measures must be applied to any site with suspected, but not confirmed subsurface resources where site monitoring is considered necessary.
+The language may be modified as necessary to address project site specific characteristics.
+The directives of this measures are as follows: